Super-Resolution Perception for Industrial Sensor Data: Introduction

-Thirdly, security constrained operation is vital for safety-critical industrial systems.
-In practice, every industry system must work in its specific security region, e.g. the temperature of a boiler must be maintained within a reasonable range.
-However, when the industrial sensors have insufficient sampling frequency, quality and security variables will be difficult to measure \cite{qin2012survey}.
-This will lead to the risk that the system works in an unsafe state temporarily, which will compromise the lifetime and reliability of the system.
-The high-resolution data produced by SRP can help precisely control the state variables within the security regions and thus mitigate this kind of risks.\\ At last, high-precision control strategies require high-resolution data.
-The general flowchart of a control process is shown in \figurename~\ref{general_control}.
-Traditional industrial control systems (ICS) are based on mechanical or electrotechnical devices and closed systems.
-Today, these systems have become more expensive to deploy, maintain and operate due to the higher functional requirements of modern industry.
-To address these challenges, more communication devices and sensors are being integrated into these systems, which in turn makes the systems more complex at the hardware level \cite{kriaa2015survey}.
-Different from relying on high-resolution sensors, SRP can reproduce high-resolution state data from low-resolution sensors and support the high-precision control (shown in \figurename~\ref{with_srp}).
-This comes with almost no in- crease in system complexity and additional investments on sensors and communications.\\ In summary, this paper introduces a novel machine learning problem called Super Resolution Perception, to recover high-resolution industrial sensor data from low-resolution data.
-Our main contributions in this paper are: \begin{itemize} \item We are among the first to put forward the problem of SRP for industrial sensor data.
-Specifically, we propose a framework based on low-frequency sampling data to have a more precise perception of industrial systems. \item The method of applying deep learning to solve temporal dimension SRP namely SRPNet is proposed for the first time.
-Considering the security problems, such as power overload in industrial systems, this paper proposes a new feasible method to ensure the security of the system. \item This paper has proved the value and effectiveness of SRP using smart meter data as a case study.
+In summary, this paper introduces a novel machine learning problem called Super-Resolution Perception, to recover high-resolution industrial sensor data from low-resolution observations.
+Our main contributions in this paper are: \begin{itemize} \item We are among the first to propose the problem of SRP for industrial sensor data.
+Specifically, we propose a framework based on low-frequency sampling data to have a more precise perception of industrial systems. \item The method of applying deep learning to solve temporal dimension SRP, namely SRPNet, is proposed for the first time.
+Considering the security problems, such as power overload in industrial systems, this paper proposes a new feasible method to ensure the security of the system. \item To reconstruct the waveforms of high-frequency data accurately, we explicitly constraint the reconstruction of waveforms by employing a novel recognition-based loss and relativistic adversarial loss.
+Experiments demonstrated the effectiveness of the proposed objective functions. \item In this paper, we prove the value and effectiveness of SRP using smart meter data as a case study.
 Based on the high-resolution data produced by SRP, better control strategies and control effects can be achieved for smart grids. \end{itemize}